InfinaMii/uploads/minecraftia.md

 - You can view coords, rotation, by typing `/trigger ch_toggle`
 - You can plan nether portal locations by typing `trigger np_[inOverworld/inNether]` depending on your current location
 - All statistics are saved as a scoreboard
+- Cobblestone generators create Deepslate below Y=0
+- Pistons can push block entities like in Bedrock
+- Chains stick together like Slime Blocks, but only on the vertical axis
+- Glass breaks faster using a Pickaxe

 ### Mob Behaviour
 - Villagers follow emerald blocks (mostly)
+- Parrots stay on your shoulder unless you take damage
 - Withers keep their focus after reload
 - Shulkers can drop double shells
+- Guardians struck by lightning become Elder Guardians
 - Phantoms grow larger the longer you stay awake
 - Mobs drop their heads upon death
 - Wandering traders sell miniblock heads